Key Learning Points

-In Western medicine your gallbladder is a small pear-shaped sac three to four inches long that stores bile received from your liver and dispenses it down the bile duct into your small intestine.
+In Western medicine your gallbladder is a small pear-shaped sac three to four inches long.
+It stores bile from your liver and dispenses it down the bile duct into your small intestine.

-The Gall-bladder’s channel starts beside the eye and after covering points on the side of the head and adjacent to the ear and on the face descends through the shoulder, passing down the side of the body and legs to the foot and fourth toe.
-However, it (including its secondary channel pathways) also reaches into all sorts of interesting places on the way.
+The Gall-bladder channel starts beside the eye.
+After covering points on the side of the head and adjacent to the ear and on the face, it descends through the shoulder.
+Then it passes down the side of the body and legs to the foot and fourth toe.

 The channel also travels round the big toe, so covers big toenail problems (along with the Liver and Spleen channels).
 Internally, it covers many kinds of digestive conditions.

 Points on the Channel are used for malaria, scrofula (tuberculosis in the neck) and various kinds of chest pain when those conditions are diagnosed in Chinese medicine theory as being Gall-bladder syndromes.